-Present hunting opportunities exist in the form of an archery season from October 1 to December 31, and a three week shotgun and muzzleloader season in January.
-The shotgun season is closely regulated with special town permits and written landowner permission required of each hunter in addition to his or her big game license.
-Annually, more than 2,000 deer are taken during these two seasons.
+Present hunting opportunities exist in the form of an archery season from October 1 to January 31, and a shotgun and muzzleloader season in January.
+The shotgun season is closely regulated with written landowner permission required of each hunter in addition to his or her big game license.
+Annually, more than 3,000 deer are taken during these two seasons.

 Public Hunting Areas